skwzrd/PandaOps-React/README.md

 A quick way to view and edit tabular data using the [pandas](https://pandas.pydata.org/) library for Python.

 I initially wrote this [using jQuery and Ajax](https://github.com/skwzrd/PandaOps-Ajax-and-jQuery) to handle the frontend, but they weren't well suited for a SPA with many updating elements.
-There were simply too many states and knock on effects to keep track of.
+There were simply too many states and knock on effects to keep track of easily.
 This time I am using React to handle the frontend while sticking with a Flask API for the backend.

 ### Motivation